In stocks slang, a “bag holder” is an investor who owns shares that fell in price and are unlikely to recover anytime soon.

 Take the following example.

 Meanwhile, Sandra purchases shares in VISA just before a big tech correction.
 Consequently, the price falls from $240 to $205.
-On StockTwits, other traders are gloating about how everyone who bought into the stock at $240 are now bag holders.
+On StockTwits, other traders are gloating about how everyone who bought into the stock at $240 is now a bag holder.